Bira/octopus-carnival/_drafts/wir-dscc-zeburon.md

 number a hundred, and ride war-trained kanks to assault caravans and settlements around the Black Sands.

-Zeburon himself has this name because of his signature fully-enclosed metal helmet, which has narrow slits, some decorative runic etching, and a pair of prominent horns.
-Not even most of the Raiders have ever seen his face - only his most trusted lieutenants (such as the defiler Fevik) know what he looks like.
+Zeburon himself has this name because of his signature metal helmet, which has a pair of prominent horns and completely conceals his face.
+Not even most of the Raiders have ever seen it - only his most trusted lieutenants (such as the defiler Fevik) know what he looks like.

 And this is because Zeburon's big secret is that he's a tiefling.
 The book lists reasons why no one has figured it out yet, and they're actually a little